emanuelepaiano/emanuelepaiano.github.io/_posts/2017-01-24-quickjava-learning-tool.markdown

      Copying libs to workspace/my_project/lib/ ...OK
 </pre>

-<p>Now you can find your project into folder workspace/.
-We must edit main() function
+<p>You can see your project into workspace/ folder.
+You should write code into main() function
      into workspace/my_project/main.java file.
-To write on screen use default java statement System.out.print() or System.out.println().</p>
+For output stream, you can use standard Java statement, like System.out.print() or System.out.println().</p>

- <p>This is final code into main.java:</p>
+ <p>Example:</p>

 <pre>
      void main(String[] args)